 - Military duties.

 - Paternity leave

 - Compensatory time off.

 Another way to structure the types of leave of absence is by being paid and unpaid:

 Requesting and obtaining a leave of absence when you work in a casual environment can be as simple as saying to your boss, "I need a leave of absence.
 Would it be possible to take a leave from work for two months?"

-Always consult with your organization’s human resources professionals before writing a leave of absence request or temporarily leaving your job, be sure you know your company's policies.
+Always consult with your organization's human resources professionals before writing a leave of absence request or temporarily leaving your job, be sure you know your company's policies.
 You should also have a well-practiced explanation on hand.
-Make a decision before approaching the topic about what your next move will be if your request is turned down.
+Decide before approaching the topic about what your next move will be if your request is turned down.

 Here are some steps you need to follow when requesting a leave of absence: